Skip to main content

 Entity identifiers

 Every entity has a stable, opaque public ID of the form gld:/<hex> (e.g., gld:/a1b2c3d4e5f6).
-This is the only entity identifier the API exposes — it appears in every entity_id field, and you pass it back to GET /v1/entities/{name_or_id} or any entity filter.
-Treat the ID as opaque: it carries no parseable structure and you should not infer an entity’s type from it.
-Use type_primary as the authoritative entity type.
-IDs are stable across time — an entity keeps the same gld:/… ID even if its internal classification is later corrected.
-Behind the scenes, “Meta”, “Meta Platforms”, and “Facebook” all resolve to the same entity (and therefore the same gld:/… ID).
+It is the only entity identifier the API exposes: it appears in every entity_id field, and you pass it to GET /v1/entities/{name_or_id} or any entity filter.
+The ID stays the same over time, even if the entity’s classification is later corrected.
+Behind the scenes, “Meta”, “Meta Platforms”, and “Facebook” all resolve to the same entity, and therefore the same ID.

 Noise filtering